gradek64/pact_brokder_testing/README.md

 ------- The order of executing test-----

-1.`npm run test:consumer` !! remember to turn of your wifi for this test due to mock-server connecting issue if flags problem!!
+1. `npm run test:consumer` !! remember to turn of your wifi for this test due to mock-server connecting issue if flags problem!!
-2.`npm run publish:pact`  !!turn you wifi back on is connecting to dius!!
+2. `npm run publish:pact`  !!turn you wifi back on is connecting to dius!!
-3.`npm run test:provider`  !!turn you wifi back on is connecting to dius!!
+3. `npm run test:provider`  !!turn you wifi back on is connecting to dius!!
-4.`npm run deleteBunch:pact`  --deletes all pacts from dius for provider !!turn you wifi back on is connecting to dius!!
+4. `npm run deleteBunch:pact`  --deletes all pacts from dius for provider !!turn you wifi back on is connecting to dius!!